 - Disconnect the pump from the tow vehicle by turning the tongue jack clockwise to raise the tongue from the hitch.
-Disconnect all safety chains, surge brake cables and the trailer wiring harness.
-Block the wheels to prevent the unit from rolling. - 2.
-Lower the rear leveling jacks from the travel position.
+Disconnect all safety chains, surge brake cables and the trailer wiring harness. - Lower rear leveling jacks from the travel position.
 Turn the jack handles clockwise until the leveling feet are in firm contact with the ground.
-Adjust the jacks until the pump is as level as possible. - 3.
-Attach fittings to both the intake and outlet openings of the pump, making sure they match the fittings on the hoses.
-Make sure a gasket/seal is in place between the pump volute and the flange on the fitting being attached.
-Tighten all hardware completely to ensure an airtight seal.
-Threaded fittings require the use of pipe thread sealant.
+Adjust the jacks until the pump is as level as possible. - Attach fittings to both the intake and outlet openings of the pump, making sure they match the fittings on the hoses.
+Make sure a gasket/seal is in place between the pump volute and the flange